-William Ernest Henley

 He joined the US Air Force to escape an abused childhood, hoping to become an architect, but this led him to a gig as a performer, dancer and comic with Tops In Blue, an active duty performance troupe tasked by the US State Department to perform in war zones to boost troop morale.
 Five world tours and many failures later, he was performing six nights a week as a magician in Japanese at Caesar’s Magical Empire, Caesar’s Palace Las Vegas.
 Then, he took an acting class from Jeffrey Tambor which inspired him to write his one man show called Basic Training.
 After taking Basic Training around the world and then to Broadway with Hollywood producer Barry Josephson (Men In Black, Bones, Air Force One, Bad Boys, Enchanted), Kahlil moved to Vancouver where he’s now a husband and father.

 He often teaches, sharing his entrepreneurial insights and pitching skills at tech incubators like Institute B, GrowLabs and Launch Academy.
-Kahlil is VP of Business Development for Indiloop Media, Inc. and his one man show has inspired the development of a new television series.
+Kahlil's unique life experiences performing for troops in harms way will serve as the inspiration for a new television series.
 To find out which one, follow him on Twitter @kahlilashanti.
 Announcement coming soon.

 Amid the hype fuelled blast of any arts festival comes at least a dozen wheezing promises that here, at last, is The Next Big Thing.
 In the case of the unlawfully gifted Kahlil Ashanti, the promise happens, on this occasion, to be completely, marvellously true.
 This show is killer.
 His gift for dead-right mimicry is comparable to Eddie Murphy; his talent for seamless, feel-good melancholy brings Robin Williams to mind and his sheer X Quotient evoked, for this glitz-happy reviewer at least, the adorable chops of Bernadette Peters.
 The man's a star.